golemfactory/golem-docs/src/pages/docs/creators/golem-workers/sd-example.md

 ## 3. Get the node's status

 Next, you should wait until your node is up.
-Check the nodes state with a call to `get-node`:
+Check the node state with a call to `get-node`:

 ```bash
 curl --location 'http://localhost:8000/get-node' \